 An unscrupulous seller can simply reapply for a new title without disclosing the car’s history.
 Laws overseeing title branding rely on a vehicle’s insurer or owner to report damage, so if an owner doesn’t disclose past damage, the title won’t reflect that information.

 Is Title Washing Illegal?

 Car-title washing is illegal; it’s considered fraud and is typically prosecuted as a federal crime.
 Depending on the scope of the fraud, an investigation could also involve state and local agencies.

 A large anti-fraud operation conducted in 2010, Operation Title Sweep, is one example of major law enforcement action against title washing.
 A joint operation between the FBI, the Texas Department of Public Safety, the U.S. Postal Service, and a half-dozen other federal and state agencies, the campaign resulted in the prosecution of a number of high-level fraudsters, including one case involving more than 600 cars and $3 million in losses.

 Reporting Title-Washing Scams

-A CARFAX Vehicle History Report allows you to easily tell if a vehicle has ever suffered the type of damage that could cause its title to be branded.
-This report also includes smaller accidents that the vehicle may have experienced, and it provides helpful mileage history you can use to verify a car’s odometer reading.
+A Carfax Vehicle History Report can tell you if a vehicle has suffered the type of damage that could result in a branded title.
+This report also includes any smaller accidents the vehicle may have been in, and it provides helpful mileage history you can use to verify a car’s odometer reading.